TOAST-DOCS/Network-Load-Balancer/en/public-api.md

 ---
 ### Modify Secret
-Enters payload data of the secret that previously had metadata only.
+Enter the payload data for a secret for which you previously entered only metadata.
 ```
 PUT /v1/secrets/{secretId}
 X-Auth-Token: {tokenId}
-Content-Type: {ContentType}
+Content-Type: {ConetentType}
 ```

 #### Request